simplilearn-devops/devops-lesson-6/lab-6.3/README.md

 ### Step 4

 Clone the git repo.
+Ignore the warning about the repo being empty.
+It is.
 `git clone ssh://git@localhost:2022/home/git/project.git`
 `cd project`
-`ls -ls`
+`ls -la`

 Add a new file.
+See how the status changes.
 `eco "message 1" > message1.txt`
 `git status`
 `git add *`